MaoZiming/papers/Topics/3-storage-systems/38-gfs.md

 **Master**: replicated logs and checkpoints, has a shadow master

 ## Relaxed consistency
-GFS deploys a relaxed consistency model: data is appented **_atomically_ _at least once_**.
+GFS deploys a relaxed consistency model: data is appended **_atomically_ _at least once_**.
 GFS assumes that client applications can handle the inconsistent state: i.e. filter out occasional padding and duplicate using checksums.
 This also helps improving performance.

 ## Limitations
 Only one GFS master might become the single point of bottleneck for metadata operations.